tsahyt/dhclingo/doc/slides/slides.md

 ------

-@aschinger_optimization_2011 tested ASP against other general purpose approaches on the PUP.
+@aschinger_optimization_2011 tested ASP against other general purpose approaches on the PUP

    System     Instances Solved (of 48)
   ---------  --------------------------